jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I tried to make Techvolution very readable.
 Almost all the topics and subjects are metaphors for the lessons Europe learned going from the Dark Ages, through the Medieval Ages, to the Science Age, Enlightenment Age, and finally the Industrial Age.
 So there was a lot of stuff to fit it.
 If you're a history or philosophy nerd, I hope you realize why I synthesized things the way I did.
 The benefit was, by keeping things simple, I was forced to better understand the content.

 Without changing our path (which I mentioned above, I can only hope is coming) The West really is headed towards societal failure, a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.
 Every new age needs a new philosophy that unites the people into thinking of the big picture and making a new player god.
-Unless we create a player god in an era of mass-collaborationone soon, we wont stay ahead of our problems and people will fight for a better life using the philosophy of the past; just like our ancestors fought against Catholicism and Protestantism when the real enemy was selfish, effeminate nobility.
+Unless we create a player god in an era of mass-collaboration soon, we wont stay ahead of our problems and people will fight for a better life using the philosophy of the past; just like our ancestors fought against Catholicism and Protestantism when the real enemy was selfish, effeminate nobility.

 If I could travel back to 1618 to those very unhappy Europeans on Main Street, I'd say the same thing to them I told you.
 But they wouldn't believe it because I'd be talking about the future.
 With you it's been the past.
 There's a better chance it'll all click.